frncscp/oc-ic/README.md

 This research aims to find the most optimal way to perform image classification where just one type of class is important.
 The following algotithms are used:

 - Convolutional Neural Networks
-   - Autoencoders
+   - Autoencoders (to be tested)
-   - Generative Adversarial Networks
+   - Generative Adversarial Networks (to be tested)
-   - Fully Conected Networks (Mid perfomance, fast)
+   - *Fully Conected Networks (Mid perfomance, fast)*
 - Anomaly Detection Algorithms
-   - One Class Support Vector Machines
+   - One Class Support Vector Machines (to be tested)
-   - Isolation Forests
+   - Isolation Forests (to be tested)
-   - Decision Trees
+   - Decision Trees (to be tested)
-- Visual Transformers (Great perfromance, medium-to-fast)
+- *Visual Transformers (Great perfromance, medium-to-fast)*
-- Zero-Shot Classification (Great performance, slow)
+- *Zero-Shot Classification (Great performance, medium-to-slow)*

 ## Getting started
 To be able to use the training and analysis code, you will need to met the following requirements: